bugzmanov/nes_ebook/src/chapter_3_2.md

 LDA $8000      <=>    ad 00 80
 ```

-We can implement this behaviour using rust bit arithetic:
+We can implement this behaviour using some of Rust's bit arithmetic:

 ```rust